All Episodes

 So over the last 50 years, they have constantly reinforced the idea that there is the oppressed and the oppressor.

-And they it is it is not good for Democrat candidates to have constituents who believe the American dream is possible.
+And they, it is, it is not good for Democrat candidates to have constituents who believe the American dream is possible.

-If they can convince people that the American dream is impossible, they can get elected, they can push their their policies through uh in a much better way.
+If they can convince people that the American dream is impossible, they can get elected.

 And that the tragedy of that is that the American dream is still possible.

-It may be get it may be getting harder.
+It may be getting harder.

 It is still possible, but it's absolutely impossible if you don't believe it's possible.

-I thought I wanted to make records, I wanted to be a producer.
+I wanted to be a producer.

 And I met with him in a studio and it was really cool.

-Um, and they were working on some records that were gonna be hit records and they ended up being hit records, and it was such an awesome experience.
+And they were working on some records that were going to be hit records and they ended up being hit records.

-And I asked the guy, I asked him, uh, what does it take to make it in this business?
+And I asked the guy, I asked him, what does it take to make it in this business?

 Yeah.

-It is he's like it's so it's like it's yeah, you have it has to be the only way that you're willing to live.
+He's like, it has to be the only way that you're willing to live.

-And at that point, that was kind of when I was like, wow, maybe I shouldn't be a producer then because I like this, but I don't love it to the extent that I need to love it in order to actually do think the way you need to think to to come up with creative solutions to get in the industry and to do to do better.
+And at that point, that was kind of when I was like, wow, maybe I shouldn't be a producer then because I like this, but I don't love it to the extent that I need to love it in order to actually do think the way you need to think to come up with creative solutions to get in the industry and to do to do better.

-And I that's true.
+And that's true.

 That's becoming true of the American thing.

-Everything too.
+Thing too.

 I mean, like, let's say you want to become a YouTuber, right?

-It's kind of like my daily job.
+You know, it's kind of like my daily job.

 You cannot be content with that job.